solidity-labs-io/code-review-checklist/Code-Review-Checklist.md

 # Code Review Checklist

-Before we dive into the checklist, it's crucial to understand its role and how to use it effectively.
 This checklist is a set of steps that facilitates an in-depth and systematic review of smart contract code changes.
 It's designed to ensure a thorough understanding of the code, its connections with other systems, and its potential issues.

 ## Checklist